Our Services

 Helpful Resources

-Women 40 to 50 with COPD can ease symptoms at home by stopping smoking, improving indoor air, using pursed lip and diaphragmatic breathing, staying gently active, maintaining a healthy weight, keeping vaccines up to date, and managing stress.
+Women aged 40–50 with COPD can often ease symptoms at home through several proven strategies: quitting smoking, improving indoor air quality, practicing pursed-lip and diaphragmatic breathing, staying gently active, maintaining a healthy weight, keeping vaccines current, and managing stress.

-See a clinician for a cough over 8 weeks, breathlessness that limits activity, frequent chest infections, or swelling, and seek urgent care for severe shortness of breath, blue lips or fingers, confusion, chest pain, or rapid breathing; early diagnosis with spirometry and the right inhalers or pulmonary rehab can markedly improve outcomes.
-There are several factors to consider, and important details that could influence your next steps are outlined below.
+However, some symptoms require medical attention.
+See a clinician if you experience a cough lasting over 8 weeks, breathlessness that limits daily activity, frequent chest infections, or swelling.
+Seek urgent care for severe shortness of breath, blue lips or fingers, confusion, chest pain, or rapid breathing.
+Early diagnosis with spirometry, combined with the right inhalers or pulmonary rehabilitation, can dramatically improve long-term outcomes.

 Chronic Obstructive Pulmonary Disease (COPD) is often thought of as a condition that affects older men.
 However, more women in their 40s and 50s are being diagnosed with COPD, and in many cases, symptoms are missed or mistaken for asthma, stress, or "just getting older."